seanwhs/Thinking-in-Javascript/Readme.md

 * why browser rendering freezes under load
 * how DOM events propagate through a structured system
 * how workers enable true parallelism
-* how streams model backpressure and asynchronous flow
+* how streams model backpressure and async flow
 * how encapsulation evolved from closures → Symbols → private fields
+* how module systems evolved from chaos to structure

 This repo became my personal JavaScript laboratory.